 The ‘Biotope-City-Quartier’ on the Coca Cola-Areal

-The planning was carried out in a collaborative process, involving the three architectural offices, planners from various disciplines, various municipal departments, the Foundation Biotope City, investors and representatives of the district.
+The planning of the master plan was carried out in a collaborative process, involving the three architectural offices, planners from various disciplines, various municipal departments, the Foundation Biotope City, investors and representatives of the district.
 Then 7 architects took over for at the end 8 investors, most of them social housing cooperations.

-What should it do?
 What could this continuation and contemporary refreshment of the intentions of the successful Glück buildings of the 70s and 80s mean, a refreshment by the concept of Biotope City?
 Can we manage to cultivate and create such a totally “hardened” area into and according to the principles of Biotope City based on the normal costs of social housing?

 – Coordination of the species homo sapiens under current and future climate conditions